CyberFlameGO/svnpython/Doc/library/gettext.rst

       fallback.
 Otherwise, return the translated message.
 Overridden in derived classes.

-      .. versionadded:: 2.3

    .. method:: lngettext(singular, plural, n)

       If a fallback has been set, forward :meth:`ngettext` to the fallback.
 Otherwise, return the translated message.
 Overridden in derived classes.

-      .. versionadded:: 2.4

    .. method:: ungettext(singular, plural, n)

       If a fallback has been set, forward :meth:`ungettext` to the fallback.
-      Otherwise, return the translated message as a Unicode string.
+      Otherwise, return the translated message as a string.
 Overridden in derived classes.

-      .. versionadded:: 2.3

    .. method:: info()